LMB25/ICCL/user_manual.md

 ### Export Process Model

 ## Algorithms
-Here you can find a short description of the algorithms that are supported by ICCL.
+Here you can find a short description of the algorithms that are used in ICCL.
 ### Process Execution Extraction
 A process execution is a set of events of connected objects and resembles the case notion in traditional Process Mining.
 You can choose between two different types of extraction methods:
 * **Connected Components**: the technique uses the object graphs and extracts a process execution based on all transitively connected objects.
 This way, complex event logs might lead to large process executions.